mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 ```

 # Some utility functions
-One of the difficult aspects of working with operator-valued matrices is that they have four indices and if one just does a naive @show W to see what's in there, you see a volumous output that is hard to read because of the default slicing selected by the @show overload.
-The pprint(W) (pretty print) function attempts solve this problem by simply showing you where the zero, unit and other operators reside.
+One of the difficult aspects of working with operator-valued matrices is that they have four indices and if one just does a naive @show W to see what's in there, you see a voluminous output that is hard to read because of the default slicing selected by the @show overload.
+The pprint(W) (pretty print) function attempts to solve this problem by simply showing you where the zero, unit and other operators reside.
 ```@docs
 pprint
 ```